reubendb/MFC/README.md

 ```
 HOMEBREW_CC=gcc-11 HOMEBREW_CXX=g++-11 brew install open-mpi
 ```
+where one can change the `-11` portion to match the installed `gcc-?` version.
+This is required because the MacOS now ships with the `gcc` commmand mapped to `clang` and `brew` does not like messing with this.
+We do *not* support `clang` due to its conflicts with our Silo dependency.

 The following commands fetch and build MFC and its required dependencies.
 The dependencies are built to the `dependencies/build/` directory within your MFC installation.
 This should have no impact on your